 About Jovi

-Jovi is a female Labrador Retriever almost 8 years old.
+Jovi is a female Labrador Retriever about 8 years old.
 Carefully selected as a great representative of her breed, Catherine decided to make her part of their program.
 Catherine has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Labrador Retriever